-- Wireless Internet Access, which should be a dedicated and stable WIFI connection with direct login, i.e. password only required, no log-in via a website, with recommended minimum upload speed of 5-10 Mbps; - A minimum of one international telephone line must be operational from the Freeze Deadline (Thursday 14:00 GMT) until completion of the Tournament.
+- Wireless Internet Access a dedicated and stable WIFI connection with direct login, i.e. password only required, no log-in via a website, with minimum upload speed of 5-10 Mbps; - An international telephone line operational from the Freeze Deadline (Thursday 14:00 GMT) until completion of the Tournament.
 The number must be provided on the Tournament Fact Sheet; - Printer and Scanner with sufficient supply of paper and ink. - Communication devices, such as walkie-talkies, which must also be provided to the Chief Umpire, each Chair Umpire and Sport Physiotherapist.

-26. Internet Access
+25. Internet Access